caio-moliveira/CA-Integrated/README.md

 ### How ILP Works

 Variable Definition: A decision point is represented by each variable.
 For instance, a variable may indicate whether a person is assigned to a specific job in a resource allocation problem (1 for yes, 0 for no).

 Constraints: Setting requirements that all solutions must adhere to is necessary for ILP.
 These can ensure that resources aren't over-allocated, and that only feasible solutions are considered.
 Typical restrictions include making sure the right number of roles are filled or that no one is put in a role that isn't a good fit for them based on their abilities.

 Objective Function: What you want to optimize is the objective function, which might be anything like maximizing efficiency or lowering expenses.
 Sometimes, the goal could be as simple as identifying any feasible solution that satisfies the constraints.

 #### Advantages of ILP
 • Optimality: ILP can provide the best possible solution according to the objective function and within the constraints.
 • Flexibility: It can deal with a broad range of problem types, including complex and large-scale problems.
 • Universality: ILP models are broadly applicable in numerous fields such as scheduling, resource allocation, budgeting, etc. (Hillier & Lieberman, 2010)

-Conclusion
+### Conclusion
 The inconsistency of Integer Linear Programming (ILP) algorithms in solving integer problems represents a notable drawback.
 While theoretical demonstrations assert these algorithms' convergence within a finite number of iterations, practical implementation on computers can yield a different experience.
 As such, it's important to consider these computational limitations and the potential for inconsistency when examining and applying ILP algorithms.
 (Taha, 2017).

 ### Code Explanation

-Uses the LpProblem with an objective to minimize (LpMinimize) the number of people on each team ensuring all constraints are filled.
+Uses the `LpProblem` with an objective to minimize (`LpMinimize`) the number of people on each team ensuring all constraints are filled.
-X stores a binary value to indicate the which person is assigned to the roles accordingly.
+`X` stores a binary value to indicate which person is assigned to the roles accordingly.
-Hired is also a binary variable that will store whether the person is on the team.
+`Hired` is also a binary variable that will store whether the person is on the team.
-It defines the objective of the code by minimizing the number of people hired until get all the possible solutions Def block_previous_solutions keep solving the problem until finds all solutions without repeating the answer.
+It defines the objective of the code by minimizing the number of people hired until get all the possible solutions Def `block_previous_solutions` keeps solving the problem until finds all solutions without repeating the answer.